Fast Monocular Hand Pose Estimation on Embedded Systems: PROPOSED METHOD

 \subsubsection{Stabilization of the Bounding-Box}

-as we adopt the top-down approach, the detection box's inevitable jitters occur affecting the landmarks' localization.
-Aiming for more accurate prediction scores, we added a fast and straightforward method to stabilize the hand bounding-box.
+As we adopt the top-down approach, the detection box's inevitable jitters occur, affecting the landmarks' localization.
+Aiming for more accurate prediction scores, we added a fast and straightforward method to stabilize the hand bounding box.
 Since early perceived frames present a higher correlation with the current box, we perform a weighted average according to the exponentially decreasing weight.
-This way, we exploit the correlation among the current box and the previous ones as the weight's value is higher for neighbouring images.
+This way, we exploit the correlation between the current box and the previous ones as the weight's value is higher for neighboring images.
 The current bounding-box coordinates $P_{cur}$ are calculated as:

 where $k$ represents the previous frame's index (e.g. $0$ denotes the current frame, while $1$ is the previous one) and $n$ corresponds to the multitude of the examined frames.
 This value was set heuristic to 6 ($n$ = 6). $P_k$ are the coordinates of the $k$ bounding-box.
 Finally, the last term of Eqn.~\ref{eq21}, i.e., $\frac{e^{-k}}{\sum_{j=0}^{n}e^{-j}}$, is the exponentially decreasing weight.